-Copies of the non-confidential versions of the submissions were placed on the public record.
+Non-confidential submissions are available on the public record.

-The submissions primarily addressed whether the anti-dumping measures are no longer warranted and whether the revocation of the measures would likely lead to a continuation of, or a recurrence of, the dumping and the material injury that the measures are intended to prevent.
+The submissions primarily addressed whether the anti-dumping measures should continue and whether the revocation of the measures could lead to a continuation of, or a recurrence of, the dumping and the material injury.
 While the majority of the submissions discussed the cessation of production at Penrice, a producer of magnesium oxide submitted that its industry could be affected by the proposed revocation of measures relating to sodium bicarbonate.
+No submissions were received following the publication of SEF 256.

-4.3.1 Cessation of production at Penrice
+4.2.3.
+Cessation of production at Penrice

-Consolidated Chemical Co (Consolidated)
+Consolidated Chemical Co

-Consolidated advised that it was concerned with the importation of sodium bicarbonate.
+The company advised that it was concerned with the importation of sodium bicarbonate.

-Consolidated stated in its submission that:
+It stated in its submission that:

-"We contend that Anti-Dumping measures are no longer warranted because the measures are having no effect and there is no current injury.
+We contend that Anti-Dumping measures are no longer warranted because the measures are having no effect and there is no current injury.